-This photo is a combined side which played Derby in 1959 or 1960.
+This photo is a combined Broome side which played Derby in 1959.

 (State school teacher's house on right, goal posts on site of Horrie Millar exhibit in later times, the house behind is still there today and attached to a modern extension.
 It was built in 1911)

-BACK ROW: Keith Murray, Ernie Rahman, Don McKenzie, Fred Cox, Don Gibbs, Jimmy Howard, Don (Billy Bunter) Entwhistle, Eric Cox and Frank McKenzie (brother of Don)
+BACK ROW: Keith Murray (Vice Captain), Ernie Rahman, Don McKenzie, Fred Cox, Don Gibbs, Jimmy Howard, Don (Billy Bunter) Entwhistle, Eric Cox and Frank McKenzie (brother of Don)